5 reasons not to drink bottled water

 1) Bottled water isn't a good value

-Take, for instance, Pepsi's Aquafina or Coca-Cola's Dasani bottled water.
-Both are sold in 20 ounce sizes and can be purchased from vending machines alongside soft drinks — and at the same price.
+Take for instance, the 20-ounce bottled water generally sold in vending machines alongside soft drinks — and at the same price.
 Assuming you can find a $1 machine, that works out to 5 cents an ounce.
 These two brands are essentially filtered tap water, bottled close to their distribution point.
 Most municipal water costs less than 1 cent per gallon.

 Now consider another widely sold liquid: gasoline.
 It has to be pumped out of the ground in the form of crude oil, shipped to a refinery (often halfway across the world), and shipped again to your local filling station.

-In the U.S., the average price per gallon is hovering around $3.
-There are 128 ounces in a gallon, which puts the current price of gasoline at a fraction over 2 cents an ounce.
+In the U.S., the average price per gallon is hovering around $3.60.
+There are 128 ounces in a gallon, which puts the current price of gasoline at just less than 3 cents an ounce.